How & Why to Monitor App Store Algorithm Updates for ASO

-To note: Our detector specifically focuses on unusual keyword ranking movements – movements that are larger than what we normally see on the store.
-On Google Play, app keyword rankings tend to be more variable than on the App Store; so although there are fewer unusual sudden movements, day-to-day shifts in keyword rankings are stronger than on the App Store.
+Note: Our detector specifically focuses on unusual keyword ranking movements that are larger than what we normally see on the store.
+On Google Play, app keyword rankings tend to be more variable than on the App Store.
+So even if there are fewer unusual sudden movements, day-to-day shifts in keyword rankings are stronger than on the App Store.

-If you suspect an app store algorithm update has taken place, these next steps recommended by our ASO Experts can help you soften the blow on your app performance:
+If you suspect an app store algorithm update has taken place, our app growth consultants recommend these steps to help you soften the blow on your app performance:

-- Step 2: Identify the affected keywords using our ASO tool
+- Identify the affected keywords using our ASO tool

-- Step 3: Identify patterns to understand the new algorithm rules
+- Identify patterns to understand the new algorithm rules

-- Step 4: Determine how to update your app’s metadata
+- Determine how to update your app’s metadata